Ontario · Canada's Largest City

 Toronto, Ontario 🏙️

-Canada's global financial and cultural capital.
-A world-class city of 2.9 million with unmatched career opportunities, extraordinary diversity, and a skyline that defines the country.
+Canada's global financial and cultural capital — 2.9 million residents, unmatched career opportunities, extraordinary diversity, and a skyline that defines the country.

 2.9M